This delicious recipe from my old school friend Cathy – from her pre-vegetarian days! – is just the thing for this colder snap that’s come upon us…

 When you look at it first it seems like a huge list of ingredients, but you’ll have to trust me when I say it comes together really quickly.
-The other thing is not to get too hung up on having all 10 (or whatever) spices – just use what’s around – I think the cumin is probably essential, but if you think about it, something like a Garam Masala mix consists of several items which appear on the list of spices, so as I say, don’t panic, it’s all about making theses things your own.
+The other thing is not to get too hung up on having all 10 spices – just use what you’ve got.
+The cumin is probably essential, but if you think about it, something like a Garam Masala mix consists of several items which appear on the list of spices, so as I say, don’t panic, it’s all about making theses things your own.

 INGREDIENTS: Feeds about 4-6